 For a more stable topping, try cream cheese whipped cream.
 You can pipe it on your pie and it will hold its shape easily.

 Or check out my pumpkin pie with sour cream topping.
 It is built on this condensed milk pumpkin pie but has a creamy white layer baked on top.

 - 14 oz sweetened condensed milk

 - 2 large eggs

 - ½ teaspoon salt

 - 1 pie crust

-- Prepare your pie pastry and place it in a 9" pie plate.
+- Prepare your pie dough and place it in a 9" pie plate.
 Chill until ready to bake.

 - In mixing bowl, lightly beat eggs.
 Add pumpkin, sweetened condensed milk, pumpkin pie spice and salt.
 Mix until combined.15 oz pumpkin puree, 14 oz sweetened condensed milk, 2 large eggs, 1½ teaspoons pumpkin pie spice, ½ teaspoon salt

 - Cool at room temperature for 2 hours and then chill until ready to serve.

 - Store in the refrigerator wrapped loosely in plastic wrap for up to 3-4 days or freeze for up to 2 months.